 The Company maintains disclosure controls and procedures and internal controls designed to ensure that information required to be disclosed in its filings under the Securities Exchange Act of 1934 is reported within the time periods specified in the rules and regulations of the Securities and Exchange Commission ("SEC").
 In this regard, the Company has formed a Disclosure Committee currently comprised of several of the Company's executive officers as well as certain other employees with knowledge of information that may be considered in the SEC reporting process.
 The Committee has responsibility for the development and assessment of the financial and non-financial information to be included in the reports filed with the SEC, and assists the Company's Chief Executive Officer and Chief Financial Officer in connection with their certifications contained in the Company's SEC filings.
 The Committee meets regularly and reports to the Audit Committee on a quarterly or more frequent basis.
-The Company's principal executive and financial officers have evaluated its disclosure controls and procedures as of March 31, 2008, and have determined that such disclosure controls and procedures are effective.
+The Company's principal executive and financial officers have evaluated its disclosure controls and procedures are effective.

-During the three months ended March 31, 2008, there have been no changes in the internal controls over financial reporting or in other factors that have materially affected, or are reasonably likely to materially affect, the internal controls over financial reporting.
+During the three months ended June 30, 2008, there have been no changes in the internal controls over financial reporting or in other factors that have materially affected, or are reasonably likely to materially affect, the internal controls over financial reporting.